Division Staff Contacts

-NIGMS participates in an NIH-wide program that provides administrative supplements to research grants to support individuals with high potential to re-enter an active research career after taking time off to care for children or parents or to attend to other family responsibilities.
-The program provides administrative supplements to existing NIH research grants for the purpose of supporting full-time or part-time research by these individuals in a program designed to bring their existing research skills and knowledge up to date.
-It is anticipated that at the completion of the supplement, the re-entry scientist will be in a position to apply for a career development or research award.
+NIGMS participates in an NIH-wide program that provides administrative supplements to research grants to support individuals with high potential to re-enter or re-integrate into an active research career after taking time off to care for children or parents or to attend to other family responsibilities.
+The program provides administrative supplements to existing NIH research grants to support full-time or part-time research by these individuals in a program designed to bring their existing research skills and knowledge up to date.
+It is anticipated that at the completion of the supplement, the re-entering or re-integrating scientist will be in a position to apply for a fellowship, career development, or research award.

-Principal investigators at domestic institutions who have an active NIGMS research grant, program project grant, center grant or cooperative agreement research program with a reasonable period of research support remaining at the time of the supplemental award are eligible to submit a request to NIGMS for an administrative re-entry supplement to the grant.
-NIGMS does not support re-entry supplements on SCORE grants or to IDeA (COBRE and INBRE) grants.
-Candidates must have a doctoral degree, such as an M.D., D.D.S., Ph.D., O.D., D.V.M. or equivalent; and must have been in a postdoctoral or faculty position at the time they left active research.
-The duration of the career interruption should be at least 1 and no more than 8 years.
-Supplemental awards may be made for up to 3 years.
-For additional information or examples of qualifying interruptions, please see the NIH Guide for Grants and Contracts, May 25, 2016 (PA-16-289), or contact Desireé Salazar at 301-594-3900.
+Principal investigators at domestic institutions who have an active NIGMS research grant, program project grant, center grant or cooperative agreement research program with a reasonable period of research support remaining at the time of the supplemental award are eligible to submit a request to NIGMS for an administrative re-entry supplement to their grant for support of the re-entering/re-integrating scientist.
+NIGMS does not support re-entry or re-integration supplements on

 SuRE grants or to IDeA (COBRE and